MASAI MARA, KENYA

 Maasai Mara 105726341

-Spanning 580 square miles (1,510km²), the Maasai Mara – frequently, though incorrectly, also referred to as the Masai Mara – was established as a wildlife reserve in 1961.
+Spanning 580 square miles (1,510km²), the Masai Mara – frequently, though incorrectly, also referred to as the Masai Mara – was established as a wildlife reserve in 1961.
 Heralded as one of Africa’s foremost national parks, its high abundance and diversity of wildlife, ease of accessibility, and proximity to the international airport of Nairobi, about four hours away overland, the Mara is incredibly popular, with some 300,000 visitors frequenting the park annually – perhaps not its most flattering of facts.

 The Maasai of the Mara